nsacyber/Windows-Secure-Host-Baseline/README.md

 ## About this repository

-This repository hosts Group Policy Objects, compliance checks, and configuration tools in support of the DoD Secure Host Baseline (SHB) framework for Windows 10.
+This repository hosts Group Policy objects, compliance checks, and configuration tools in support of the DoD Secure Host Baseline (SHB) framework for Windows 10.
 Administrators of [National Security Systems](https://www.iad.gov/iad/news/defining-a-national-security-system.cfm), such as those who are part of the [Defense Industrial Base](https://www.dhs.gov/defense-industrial-base-sector), can leverage this repository in lieu of access to the [DoD SHB framework for Windows 10](https://disa.deps.mil/ext/cop/iase/dod-images/Pages/Win10.aspx) which requires a Common Access Card (CAC) or Personal Identification Verification (PIV) smart card to access.

 Questions or comments can be submitted to the [repository issue tracker](https://github.com/iadgov/Secure-Host-Baseline/issues) or posted on  [Windows 10 Secure Host Baseline project](https://software.forge.mil/sf/projects/win10shb) forums on Software Forge which requires a CAC or PIV smart card to access.